cssnr/geo-image/README.md

 Use Gemini AI to determine the location of an image based on the image data (not metadata).

 Works with a Free Gemini API Key: https://aistudio.google.com/app/api-keys

+> Note: This is the new TS Extension.
+> For the VanillaJS Extension see: https://github.com/cssnr/geo-image-js

 ## Install